 International applicants who accept the offer of admission must submit an original or notarized financial guarantee demonstrating sufficient funds to meet educational expenses for the first year of study.
 Scanned copies of the original bank statement or bank letters are acceptable.
 The financial guarantee should be no more than 6 months old.
-Include a letter of sponsorship if the expenses will be paid by someone other than the student.
-The minimum amount you must cover to show solvency for immigration documents is $44,487 and includes the following costs:
+Applicants must include a letter of sponsorship if the expenses will be paid by someone other than themselves.
+The minimum amount to show solvency for immigration documents is $46,777 and includes the following costs.

-Please note: $44,487 is the minimum amount you must show for immigration purposes.
-The student's actual expenses may be greater.
-The financial explanation of costs per program can be seen on the tuition webpage.
+Please note: $46,777 is the minimum amount for immigration purposes.
+Actual expenses may be greater.

 I-20 Immigration Information